wynwxst/Checkra1n.py/README.md

 python from https://python.org
 ### IMPORTANT
-cd to the libusb folder after cloning/downloading and copy **libusb0.dll** to c:/windows/system32 and c:/windows/syswow64 (only if 64bit) then run infinstaller.exe and install the .inf file by right clicking.
+cd to the libusb folder after cloning/downloading and copy **libusb0.dll** to c:/windows/system32 and c:/windows/syswow64 (only if 64bit) then run **infinstaller.exe** from libusb folder and install the .inf file by right clicking.
 AFter that copy **Libusb0.sys** to c:/windows/system32/Drivers and c:/windows/syswow64 (only if 64bit)

 # Must do
 after cloning cd into the folder and type `python main.py`